sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/179_Setting_up_MongoDB.md

 ## Installing MongoDB (the database)
 - We can install MongoDB locally.
 - However, we'll use a cloud environment - from the official MongoDB website.
 This will be helpful if we wish to deploy our app.
-MongoDB has a good enough free tier, this is sufficient for the course.
+MongoDB has a good enough free tier, which is sufficient for this course.

 ## Cloud setup